dcsimg

 Phil Myers, Museum of Zoology, University of Michigan-Ann Arbor cc-by-nc-sa-3.0

-Tenrec ecaudatus (Tailless Tenrec) is a species of mammals in the family tenrecs.
+Tenrec ecaudatus (Tailless Tenrec) is a species of Mammal in the family tenrecs.
 They are native to Ethiopia and Madagascar.
 They are solitary, nocturnal omnivores.
 Individuals are known to live for 75.59999999999999 months and can grow to 327.5 mm.
 Reproduction is viviparous.
 They have parental care (female provides care).

 show all records